1:40 Scale Class 3 ROV

 Prices are calculated from two factors.

 - Design effort (including the effort to converting CAD files and preparing them for print).
 Our rates are GBP 60 per hour or GBP 500 per day.
+Modelling the ROV model pictured on this page took less than a day of modelling time, the building with lift off sections and internal detail: about a week and a half.

 - Manufacturing cost.
 Manufacturing cost is most heavily influenced by the material and volume of material used.
 Note: volume varies significantly for a small change in size.

 We will work with you to get the right balance of finish quality, size, level of detail and price and confirm the details with you in our quote.
+There is no obligation to proceed until you are fully happy and have formally accepted the quote.